 Its shopping stalls have brilliant collections of souvenir items including beauty products, solid gold jewelry, watches for every person and occasion, decorative items, books, liquor (several alcohol laws in Dubai have recently been relaxed!), and much more.

-Check into one of the food courts, featuring notable names including Starbucks, McDonald’s, and Round Table Pizza, as well and some amazing in-house restaurants, such as Tranzeet DXB and Cadiz – Ahlan Lounge.
+Check into one of the food courts, featuring notable names including Starbucks, McDonald’s, and Round Table Pizza, as well as some amazing in-house restaurants, such as Tranzeet DXB and Cadiz – Ahlan Lounge.
 The airport also has free WiFi internet, allowing you a connection from anywhere inside the airport zone.

 If your layover is longer, you can spare some time to go for a camel or a dune buggy ride which are both easily accessible from the airport – just be sure you’ve booked in advance.